-Certificates have limited liquidity and market disruption may adversely affect the value of the Certificates.....
+Certificates have limited liquidity and market disruption may adversely affect the value of the Certificates.

 The Certificates have been offered twice a year and have historically had a limited secondary market.
 Due to recent developments in the credit markets and the discontinuation of new commitments for participating securities leverage since October 1, 2004, there is currently a very limited secondary market for the Certificates.
-In addition, all remaining commitments for participating securities leverage expire on September 30, 2008.
-After September 30, 2008, SBICs can no longer issue participating securities and, as a result, it is expected that the next offering of SBA-guaranteed participating securities participation certificates, currently scheduled for February 2009, will be the final offering under the Participating Security Program.
-See "DESCRIPTION OF THE SBIC PRO-GRAM ---Recent Developments."
+In addition, all remaining commitments for participating securities leverage expired on September 30, 2008.
+As of September 30, 2008, SBICs can no longer issue participating securities and, as a result, this offering of SBAguaranteed participating securities participation certificates will be the final offering under the Participating Security Program.
+See "DESCRIPTION OF THE SBIC PROGRAM -Recent Developments".
 If a secondary market does develop for the Certificates, market prices may be below or substantially below the principal amounts of such Certificates.
 In addition, if a secondary market does develop, it might not continue or it might not be sufficiently liquid to allow Holders to resell Certificates.
 Consequently, Holders may not be able to sell Certificates readily or at prices that will enable Holders to realize a desired yield.
 In addition, the lack of a defined secondary market may make it difficult to determine the fair value of Certificates even if a Holder does not intend to sell.
 The market values of the Certificates are likely to fluctuate.
 Any of these fluctuations may be significant and could result in significant losses to Holders desiring to sell in the secondary market.